frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/contents.md

 We also understand that an Educational Institute needs a lot more than a simple 'Education Module', and ERPNext has all of it available built-in.
 You can:

 - Track your books of accounts using [Accounts module](/docs/user/manual/en/accounts).
-- Manage payroll, leaves and claims of your admin and teaching staff in the [HR module](/docs/user/manual/en/human-resources).
+- Manage payroll, leaves, and claims of your admin and teaching staff in the [HR module](/docs/user/manual/en/human-resources).
 - Organize your [purchases](/docs/user/manual/en/buying) and place an approval system.

 Here are the functionalities available under the ERPNext Education domain to go through after this **[introduction](/docs/user/manual/en/education/introduction)**